GENERAL

 G4.
 How can I access the help screen that was displayed when the app was first launched?

 The calculator help screen can be accessed from the back view of the calculator.
-Touch the center of the calculator display area to access the back view of the calculator and then touch the "i" icon.
+Please access the back view as described in G3 and then tap the "i" icon.

 G5.
 How do I access the printer screen?

-The printer screen can be accessed by touching either the left or right sides of the calculator display area.
-Touch the same areas in the printer screen to return to the calculator screen.
+The printer screen can be accessed by tapping either the left or right side of the calculator display area. tap the same areas in the printer screen to return to the calculator screen.
+Alternatively, a horizontal swipe gesture in the LCD display area or inactive areas of the printer screen will also switch between the calculator and printer screens.

 G6.
 How do I access the keyboard overlays?